Most students are exempt from Council Tax – but keep reading!!

 This also might happen if someone lives at the property as a full time student but for some reason leaves University but remains living in the property.

 The Council will issue a bill in both of these cases.
 This will go to the property but the only person responsible for the Council Tax is the non-student.
 The students within the property will remain exempt will not be liable.

-If you are an international students who bring their family to the UK, there is no liability as long as their spouse’s immigration condition are that they cannot claim public funds or are unable to work.
+If you are an international student who can bring their family to the UK, there is no liability as long as your spouse’s immigration conditions are that they cannot claim public funds or are unable to work.
 Proof of these immigration conditions should be given to the Council as well as the exemption certificate for the student.